 4) Try and be private

 You’re never going to get everything your own way in a break-up and so it’s important that when you’re making co-parenting arrangements, you look at if from the other person’s point of view.
 ‘It essentially about being realistic about what you can do to help each other out, being adaptable and compromising,’ says Penny.
 For a peaceful negotiation period, meet in a neutral place that’s not in front of the children, stay calm and keep the focus on what’s best for your child.

-Allow your child to be sad
+6) Allow your child to be sad

 Even though you and your partner aren’t romantically linked, you’ll always be a parent to your child, so keep reminding yourself that that’s the priority now.
 ‘Think of him or her as your child’s parent – Sam’s Dad, Molly’s Mum – rather than “the ex”,’ says Penny.
-‘Once you start looking at them in this way, it brings the focus back to your child and will ensure you’re acting in her best interests.’
+‘Once you start looking at them in this way, it brings the focus back to your child and will ensure you’re acting in their best interests.’